Aminsn/Aminsn/README.md

 # Hey There! 👋

-The name's Amin, the Data Whisperer.
+My name's Amin, the Data Whisperer.
 With over 8 years in the field, I've been around the block a few times, modeling, analyzing, and generally getting my hands dirty in all things data.
 My special powers?
 Machine Learning, Deep Learning, and Bayesian Modelling.

 ## 💻 Technical Jazz